Waveus/Dup-finder/README.md

 # Dup-finder

-A Python script for detecting and handling duplicate files.
+A Python script for detecting and handling duplicate files using blake2 hash function.
 <br>

 <strong>Usage</strong><br>